 - 1 tablespoon sea salt (optional)

 - Add brown sugar to a heavy-bottomed 3-quart saucepan or Dutch oven over medium to medium-high heat.
-Stir with a wooden spoon until sugar has begun to melt and begins to clump together.
+Stir with a wooden spoon or silicone spatula until sugar has begun to melt and begins to clump together.

 - Lower heat to low and add butter pieces and stir constantly until melted and the sugar and butter are smooth.